muratk3n/thirdwave/en/2019/06/underactuated.md

 nature evolved to be *underactuated*, that is guiding their system with minimal control, making use (based on our prediction of) the larger dynamics.
-It is more energy efficient that way; when we walk we don't baby sit *all* our actions, what actually perform controlled falling.
+It is more energy efficient that way; when we walk we don't baby sit *all* our actions, what we actually perform is controlled falling.

 In a way, we are like surfers.
 The outcomes a surfer achieves are in obscene proportion compared to the control input s/he applies.
 With